What is a Workspace?

 General Settings Tab

-The General Settings tab allows the user to edit the Global Configuration, the Hardware Configuration, and the Stream Display Settings.
+The General Settings tab allows the user to edit the General Workspace Configuration, the Hardware Configuration, and the Stream Display Settings.
 As such, each setting group is organized into different groupings.

 Global Configuration Group